 Because of this truth, when the news of Kim's cancer reached us, it was a difficult blow.
-After three years of battling her illness, Dale called the ranch.
+After three years of battling her illness, Dale called the Ranch.
 In a voice hoarse with grief, he told me that it was time for his beloved wife to say goodbye.
 Kim didn't have any children, but she'd owned a horse since its birth.
 The fifteen-year-old bay mare was like a beloved daughter to her.
-Dale spoke the request of his dying wife to me, "She was like you Kim, just a girl and a horse.
-Now she is hoping you will take care of her precious friend."
+Dale spoke the request of his dying wife to me, "She was like you, Kim, just a girl and a horse.
+Now she is hoping you will care for her precious friend."

 Through my own tears, I asked if I could speak with Kim.
 Her voice was so diminished that I no longer recognized it.
 Weak with illness and emotion, she strained to form the words, "Will you please take care of my girl?
 Will you allow all the love I've poured into her to fill a child's heart?
 I know this is what she was created to do.
 Oh Kim, this is so hard.
 Before I can say goodbye, I need to know that she will be safe and loved."

 During that phone call, many tears fell in Colorado and in Oregon.
-Yet, behind the words of my friends, I could hear the truth of 2 Corinthians 1:3-4 "All praise to the God and Father of our Lord Jesus Christ.
+Yet, behind the words of my friends, I could hear the truth of Gods word, "All praise to the God and Father of our Lord Jesus Christ.
 He is the source of every mercy and the God who comforts us.
 He comforts us in all our troubles so that we can comfort others.
 When others are troubled, we will be able to give them the same comfort God has given us."
+(2 Cor.
+1:3-4).